 And a lot of people will say amen to that.
 Why do we pump all this money into unresponsive bricks and mortar, when we could be investing our capital in stocks and shares and thereby in the flesh-and-blood businesses that add to the GNP of Britain?
 They will point out – entirely correctly, that this national addiction to house price inflation has bred a kind of financial illiteracy, an apathy about any other investment except the roof over our heads.

 And they will point out that it was the house price bubble – the demented practice of giving vast mortgages to people with no incomes and no assets – that led to the crash.
 Better a stagnant housing market, they will say, than another great boom and another great bust.
-Which is all very well, in theory.
+Which is all very well, in theory so it’s better to know the market by checking this page and learn to avoid common mistakes home buyers make.

 In practice, it looks as if flattening off the housing market is both risky in the short term, and unachievable in the long term.
 The sad truth is that it is still psychologically essential to the British middle classes to have a sense that our principal asset is gently appreciating in value, or at least that it will over the long term.